Ernesttt/sentiment-analysis/README.md

 }

 ```
-To see more options of NGINX configuration see [nginx conf]
+To see more options of NGINX configuration see [nginx conf].

 Then link config file
 ```sh
 mkdir sites-enabled